mrcampbell/stax-refund-service/README.md

 This project is simply for demonstration, and some parts are left undone, but documented, for brevity.
 This service normally wouldn't have need for a database, and would normally map requests to services like a 1st or 3rd Party Authenticator, and a Banking Service, I just added a SQLite Database to simulate the persistance of a downstream service.

+The Database (on startup) is reset and populated with Payments and Refunds.
+To refresh the database, simply restart the server.

+### Architectual Diagram

 ![alt text](docs/app-structure-diagram.png)

+Note that the "Clouds" in the diagram are non-existant, but hypothetical resources we would be calling, and the dotted lines indicate paths to those non-existant resources.

+I'm using SQLite to simulate that intended downstream behavior, and those connections are indicated with solid arrows.

 ### Installation and Running the Project